Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 - you are displaced from an employer in the year you turn 55 or older

-- money you are withdrawing comes from a 401(k) must be associated with an employer from which you were displaced after becoming 55 or older
+- money being withdrawn comes from a 401(k) is associated with an employer from which you were displaced after becoming 55 or older

 You can find an explanation from the IRS on this topic here.